-Norway is a magical land of mountains and fjords, glaciers and waterfalls, northern lights and colorful troll folklore.
-Boasting a kid-friendly culture with sights and cities your whole crew will enjoy, this Scandinavian destination should definitely be on your short list for future vacations.
+Norway is a magical land of mountains and fjords, glaciers and waterfalls, Northern Lights, and colorful troll folklore.
+Boasting a kid-friendly culture with sights and cities your whole crew will enjoy, this Scandinavian destination should definitely be on your shortlist for future vacations.
 Here are 7 reasons to visit Norway with kids!

 Norway is only slightly larger than New Mexico, but its rugged terrain makes crossing the country an Arctic adventure.
 Try a unique Norway in a Nutshell tour as a fun way to journey from Oslo to Bergen, passing through mountains and cruising around fjords.

-2. Pay a visit to Star Wars’ ice planet Hoth
+2. Visit Star Wars’ ice planet Hoth

 This tiny town, which has no roads and can only be accessed by train, was the filming location for Hoth in The Empire Strikes Back.
 It’s amazing to see the small smattering of Norwegian homes nestled in a hillside, where there are no cars to get around – only bikes!

 3. Step into the fairytale world of Frozen

-4. Try to count the waterfalls
+4. Marvel at the waterfalls everywhere

 For an amazing 90 minutes of waterfall spotting, take a fjord boat cruise from Flåm.
 (This is included in a Norway in a Nutshell tour.)
 You might want to pack hand-warmers and gloves because it is hard to stay in the heated interior of the boat with such glorious natural wonders outside!

-5. Enjoy free fun in Oslo
+5. Free fun in Oslo

 6. Climb a mountain with Bergen’s Floibanen Funicular

 Ride the mountain railway up (or hike the lovely, winding mountain trail for free), and be rewarded with sweeping views of the city below.
 Also at the top, find playgrounds, goats, photo ops with oversized trolls, gift shops, and a restaurant.

-7. Be dazzled by the Northern Lights
+7. Be dazzled by Norway’s Northern Lights